TheLeon9/PortFolio-Back-Office/README.md

 ## 📬 Notes

-This microservice is designed to be used only in a **local Back Office context**.
+This microservice is designed to be used only in a **local context**.

 It simply interacts with a local API 😄